c00c00r00c00/writeups/UIUCTF_2023/first_class_mail/README.md

 ## Solution

-1. **Initial Analysis**: So, at first glance of the image Jonah posted, I noticed that they had received a letter from a local Erie Insurance Agency called 'Lanyi Insurance Agency LLC'.
+1. **Initial Analysis**: At first glance of the image Jonah posted, I noticed that they had received a letter from a local Erie Insurance Agency called 'Lanyi Insurance Agency LLC'.
 I tried a quick Google search of the company and found their address which included the ZIP code 15642.
 This was obviously incorrect and a distraction.

 2. **Metadata Check**: I checked the image for any embedded metadata, but unfortunately, no useful information was found.